coronel08/my-notes/notes/docs/aws.md

 * Amazon Relational Database Service - SQL to store and query data, managed service that automates scaling and setup
 * Amazon DynamoDB - non relational database using key-value pairs
 * Amazon Redshift - Data warehousing services for big data analytics
+* Amazon Storage Gateway - helps extend their on-premise storage to AWS

 ## Security
+Security Bulletins - AWS notifies customers about security and privacy events.

 Follow best practice of giving least privilages
 * AWS IAM - Identity and Access Management, by default all actions denied.
 Have to grant privelages as the root user
-    * Users -
+    * Users - Recommended IAM entity when granting a person long term access permissions.
     * Groups - Collection of Users and permissions
     * Policies - allows or denies permissions to AWS
-    * Roles - Access to temporary time and permissions, given to users, apps, etc best for short term
+    * Roles - Access to temporary time and permissions, given to users, apps, etc best for short term.
+Does not have standard long-term credentials instead temp credentials.
 * AWS Organizations - For large business
     * Service Control Policy (SCP) - To centrally control policies, Can do policies in Organizational Units and individual members.
 * AWS Artifcat - Security and Compliance reports
 * AWS Shield - DDOS protection service
 * AWS Key Management Service (KMS) -
-* AWS Web Application Firewall (WAF) -
+* AWS Web Application Firewall (WAF) - used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront or Load Balancer
+* AWS Inspector - Automated security assessment service that helps improve the security and compliance

+* Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance
+* Cloudtrail - Log of all actions and API calls taking place in AWS

+* Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon
 ## Support
 * AWS Support plans
     * Basic -
-    * Developer - Best practice guidance, Client Side Diagnostics, and architecture support
+    * Developer - Best practice guidance, Client Side Diagnostics, and architecture/tecgnical support during business hours.
+    * Business - response time of 1 hour for production systems
-    * Business - Use case guidance, All aws trusted advisor checks,
+        * Use case guidance,
+        * All aws trusted advisor checks,
+        * 24x7 technical support engineers.
+        * AWS Support API,
+        * Access to Infastructure Event Management(IEM) for a fee, included with Enterrpise
+    * Enterprise - Response time of 15 mins for production systems
-    * Enterprise - Application architecture guidance, event management, (Technical Account Manager)TAM
+        * Application architecture guidance, event management,
+        * Technical Account Manager (TAM) and Support Concierge Service (AWS Billing and account experts)
+        * AWS support API
+        * Access to Infastructure Event Management(IEM)

 * AWS Well Architected Framework - Evaluates workload agaisnt the 5 pillars
-    * Operational Excellence -  The ability to run and monitor systems and improve supporting processes and procedures
+    * Operational Excellence -  The ability to run and monitor systems and improve supporting processes and procedures.
+Example: Cloudformation to manage servers as code.
     * Security - Delivering business value through trisk assesssments and mitigation
     * Reliability - Recover from interruptions and change resources to meet demand
     * Performance Efficiency - Selecting right resources based on workload requirements and making informed decisions to maintain efficiency
     * Cost Optimization - Reduce cost of ownership, avoid or eliminate unneeded cost.

 ## Migration
+* AWS Total Cost Ownership (TCO) - free tool that provides info on possible savings when deploying to AWS.
+* AWS Application Discovery Service - helps systems integrators plan application migration projects by identifying on-premise applications.
+* AWS Cloud Adoption Framework (CAF) - helps organizations design a road map to cloud adoption

 * AWS Cloud Migration Framework
     * Business
     * People - HR